-There are a few varieties of the cobnut, including Purple Filbert, Merveille de Bollwiller (also called Hall's Giant), Kentish Cob, Butler, and Ennis.
+There are several cultivars of the cobnut, including Purple Filbert, Merveille de Bollwiller (also called Hall's Giant), Kentish Cob, Butler, and Ennis.

-Since these three nuts are all part of the same family, they are very similar to each other.
-Their names also are interchangeable, causing much confusion—and since some varieties of the cobnut have "filbert" in the name, this can cause even more uncertainty.
-Basically, cobnuts are hazelnuts that are harvested and sold fresh, and filberts are a type of cobnut where the husk completely encloses the nut.
+Since these three nuts are all part of the same genus, they are very similar to each other.
+Cobnut is a hazelnut that is harvested and sold fresh, and filbert is a type of cobnut where the husk completely encloses the nut.
 Their names are interchangeable, causing much confusion.

 Before using cobnuts, the green husks need to be removed, which is accomplished by simply pulling it off.
 The shell underneath is then cracked and easily pulls away.
 What is left is fresh cobnut, which is often enjoyed simply, sometimes with a sprinkling of salt.
 But it can also be added to salads, into a streusel topping, or as part of a crumble for a fruit cobbler.
 It can take the place of pine nut in a pesto sauce or even replace almond in a classic macaron recipe.
 It can also be sprinkled into a meringue mixture before adding to the dessert.

 How to Cook With Cobnut

 Once the nut is husked and shelled, it can be used whole or chopped.
 Always chop cobnuts at the last minute, as they goes stale if chopped too soon.
 It can be eaten fresh or roasted before incorporating it into a recipe.
 For recipes calling for roasted nuts, place the shelled cobnuts on a baking sheet and roast at 300 F for up to an hour until hard and browned (they will become soft at first and then harden)— and they need to be checked often to make sure they aren't burning.